Looking back on timeSeeing small steps turn intolarger victories Copyright © Robin LeeAnn

 Characters are unique, because they all have a little human in them.
 Even if they're witches who want to burn the world, they need something the readers can connect to.
 The other day, I rolled my eyes at my friend.
 We have been close for years, but some parts of him are annoying.
 Spending more … Continue reading Every character has what?

 It's good to appreciate the small accomplishments in life.
-For example, I just finished copyediting my first novel for a company.
+For example, I just finished copyediting my first novel for a publishing house.
 I hope everything goes well.
 I enjoyed working on the story.
 What small accomplishments have y'all completed?
 It can never be too small.

-Sometimes using the term "freelance editor" makes the job seem easier than it actually is.
+Sometimes using the term freelance editor makes the job seem easier than it actually is.
 Carefree.
 Simple.
 But it's more like running a small business than anything else.
 Freelancers have tax assessments to do, cliental to keep up with, projects to handle, breaks to plan, money to manage, etc. It's not something people think about … Continue reading “Freelancer” or another title?